techbrett/OfficeDocs-SkypeForBusiness/Teams/manage-the-audio-conferencing-settings-for-a-user-in-teams.md

 ms.custom:
   - Audio Conferencing
   - seo-marvel-mar2020
-description: A Microsoft 365 or Office 365 admin can edit the Teams Audio Conferencing settings, including provider, default toll or toll-free number, conference ID, or PIN for a user.
+description: An admin can edit the Teams Audio Conferencing settings, including provider, default toll or toll-free number, conference ID, or PIN for a user.
 ---

 # Manage the Audio Conferencing settings for a user in Microsoft Teams

-As a Microsoft 365 or Office 365 admin, you can edit the Audio Conferencing settings—such as the provider, default toll or toll-free number, conference ID, or PIN—for an individual user in your organization.
-If you want to edit settings for your organization, see [Manage the Audio Conferencing settings for your organization](manage-the-audio-conferencing-settings-for-my-organization-in-teams.md).
+As an admin, you can edit Audio Conferencing settings like the provider, default toll or toll-free number, conference ID, or PIN for each user in your organization.
+To edit settings for your organization, see [Manage the Audio Conferencing settings for your organization](manage-the-audio-conferencing-settings-for-my-organization-in-teams.md).

 ## Using the Microsoft Teams admin center